-Orlando, Florida is one place I look forward to visiting every few years.
-It’s where Walt Disney World and Universal Studios Orlando are located, plus it’s home to some of the very best fine dining, shopping, and hotels in all of Florida, making it the perfect place for travelers who are looking for something a bit different.
+Orlando, Florida, is one place I look forward to visiting every few years.
+It’s where Walt Disney World and Universal Studios Orlando are, plus it’s home to some of the very best fine dining, shopping, and hotels in all of Florida, making it the perfect place for travelers who are looking for something a bit different.
 I hope this guide helps you fall in love with the Orlando area, just like I have.

 How to Get to Orlando

-We flew to Orlando to the Orlando International Airport (MCO), as it was much shorter to fly (about 2.5 hours) compared to driving, which would have taken us around 17 hours, not accounting for stops.
-The downside to flying was that we didn’t have a car when we arrived, but it wasn’t nearly as much as a problem as I would have thought it would be, which I will get to later.
+We flew to Orlando to the Orlando International Airport (MCO), as it was much shorter to fly (about 2.5 hours) than driving, which would have taken us around 17 hours, not accounting for stops.
+The downside to flying was that we didn’t have a car when we arrived, but it wasn’t nearly as much of a problem as I would have thought it would be, which I will get to later.

-If you plan to drive to Orlando, I-75 runs North & South through the United States from Michigan straight into Orlando, meaning it’s easy to hop onto from wherever you’re traveling from, and simply follow it south.
+If you plan to drive to Orlando, I-75 runs North & South through the United States from Michigan straight into Orlando, meaning it’s easy to hop onto from wherever you’re traveling from and follow it south.

 When to Visit Orlando

-Orlando is a popular spot for travelers, particularly from the Midwest, during the winter months, because the mid-70s temperatures are reminiscent of our summertime weather, and it’s a much needed respite from the cold, dark days that cause many in the Midwest, particularly in my home state of Michigan where we can go weeks without seeing the sun, to develop seasonal depression.
+Orlando is a popular spot for travelers, particularly from the Midwest, during the winter months because the mid-70s temperatures are reminiscent of our summertime weather.
+It’s a much-needed respite from the cold, dark days that cause many in the Midwest, particularly in my home state of Michigan, where we can go weeks without seeing the sun, to develop seasonal depression.

-That being said, Orlando is truly gorgeous all year long.
-I’ve been advised to avoid Orlando from July to early September, because the temperatures can soar well above 100ºF/38ºC.
-Combine those temperatures with sky-high humidity, near constant direct sunshine, and massive summer break crowds, those two months are the hottest, busiest, and potentially most dangerous times to visit if you aren’t accustomed to high temperatures, non-stop sunshine, and claustrophobic levels of humidity.
+That being said, Orlando is gorgeous all year long.
+Readers told me to avoid Orlando from July to early September because the temperatures can soar well above 100ºF/38ºC.
+Combine those temperatures with sky-high humidity, near-constant direct sunshine, and massive summer break crowds.
+Those two months are the hottest, busiest, and potentially most dangerous times to visit if you aren’t accustomed to high temperatures, non-stop sunshine, and claustrophobic levels of humidity.

-We enjoy visiting Orlando, and the rest of Florida, from the fall until early spring, so around October until early March, because the lines at theme parks are much shorter, there is a much greater availability of hotels, rentals, restaurant reservations, and even theme park reservations.
+We enjoy visiting Orlando, and the rest of Florida, from the fall until early spring.
+From October until early March, the lines at theme parks are much shorter, and there is much greater availability of hotels, rentals, restaurant reservations, and even theme park reservations.

-I’ll also let you in on a little secret, by visiting at the end of February or early March, when kids are still in school, but just before spring break travel begins, we are able to walk onto many of the rides at Universal Studios and Walt Disney World.
+I’ll also let you in on a bit of secret by visiting at the end of February or early March when kids are still in school.
+Still, just before spring break travel begins, we can walk onto many of the Universal Studios and Walt Disney World rides.
 Don’t believe me?
-Download the Disney World app and keep an eye on average wait times, particularly early in the morning and after 2pm when guests park hop.
+Download the Disney World app and keep an eye on average wait times, particularly early in the morning and after 2 pm when guests park hop.
 I’ll talk more about this in my Walt Disney World guides, coming soon!

 Traveling Around Orlando

-As I mentioned, we didn’t drive so we didn’t have a car during our stay.
-We decided to rely on ride share services and the hotel shuttle at Waldorf Astoria Orlando which took us back and forth between the parks during our stay, and I’m glad we did.
-It was so convenient to not have to worry about driving during our visit, and we didn’t have to worry about gas, finding parking, or any of the usual downsides to driving.
-Worried about using ride share services?
+As I mentioned, we didn’t drive, so we didn’t have a car during our stay.
+We decided to rely on rideshare services and the hotel shuttle at Waldorf Astoria Orlando, which took us back and forth between the parks during our stay, and I’m glad we did.
+It was so convenient not to worry about driving during our visit, and we didn’t have to worry about gas, finding parking, or any of the usual downsides to driving.
+Are you worried about using rideshare services?
 Read my guide to Ride Share Safety for all of my best safety tips and tricks.